kjadk/SimpleWebServer-ReverseProxy/README.md

 # Reverse Proxy Plugin for Simple Web Server

-This Node.js plugin extends a "Simple Web Server" to function as a reverse proxy.
+This plugin extends Simple Web Server to function as a reverse proxy.
 It enables forwarding requests, basic authentication, rate limiting, and enhances security by adding standard headers.

 ## Features